apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 - Flink supports both batch and stream processing.
 Although the company's current batch processing architecture is based on Hive, Spark, etc., using Flink for stream computing facilitates the subsequent construction of unified batch and stream processing and lake-house architecture.
 - The domestic ecosystem of Flink has become increasingly mature, and Flink is starting to break boundaries towards the development of stream-based data warehousing.

-At the platform level, we comprehensively compared Apache StreamPark, Apache Zeppelin, and flink-streaming-platform-web, also thoroughly read their source code and conducted an analysis of their advantages and disadvantages.
+At the platform level, we comprehensively compared Apache StreamPark™, Apache Zeppelin, and flink-streaming-platform-web, also thoroughly read their source code and conducted an analysis of their advantages and disadvantages.
 We won’t elaborate on the latter two projects in this article, but those interested can search for them on GitHub.
-We ultimately chose Apache StreamPark for the following reasons:
+We ultimately chose Apache StreamPark™ for the following reasons:

 ### **High Completion**